-Where the goods or services or both are used by the registered person partly for any bus pose of iness & or other the amount credit shall restricted to much of the ir of be so put the purposes of his business supplies zero-rate supplies & partly effecting tax as attributable to. is the said taxable supplies including zero-rated supplies For section 17(2), exempt supplies shall INCLUDE EXCLUDE Supplies on which the recipient is liable to pay tax on reverse charge basis Transactions in securities Sale of land and, subject to para (5)(b) Schedule II, sale of building.
+Where the goods or services or both are used by the registered person partly for any bus iness & credit shall be restricted to so much of the input be so the purposes of his business supplies zero-rate supplies & partly effecting tax as is attributable to. the said taxable supplies including zero-rated supplies For section 17(2), exempt supplies shall INCLUDE EXCLUDE Supplies on which the recipient is liable to pay tax on reverse charge basis Transactions in securities Sale of land and, subject to para (5)(b) Schedule II, sale of building.
 Value of activities or transactions specified in Schedule III, except, - (i) the value of activities or transactions specified in para 5 of the Schedule III; & (ii) the value of such activities or transactions as may be prescribed in respect of para 8(a) of the Schedule III.